 The City of Albany has been working with the State Government and coastal specialists to define potential erosion risks and timelines for Middleton Beach and Emu Point.
-The City wants to find out what people value most about Middleton Beach and Emu Point and work with the community to determine options for adapting to coastal erosion.
+The City has endeavoured to find out what people value most about Middleton Beach and Emu Point and is currently working with the community to determine options for adapting to coastal erosion.

 This process will produce a Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) which builds on previous community engagement and data collection.
 Council and the community will draw on this information to determine possible treatments and consider the implications, trade-offs, planning mechanisms and timeframes.

-We are now giving everyone the opportunity to have their say about future management of coastal erosion, whether you live in Middleton Beach, Emu Point, the broader area of Albany or elsewhere.
+In early 2019 we will give everyone the opportunity to have their say about the proposed options for future management of coastal erosion, whether you live in Middleton Beach, Emu Point, the broader area of Albany or elsewhere.

 To be included on the mailing list or to find out more about the project, contact Emma Evans, City of Albany Major Projects Officer on firstname.lastname@example.org or 6820 3015.

 - CHRMAP Printable Survey 2018 (2MB)Survey CHRMAP Coastal Hazard Risk Management and Adaptation Plan printable survey 2018